Break-Through-Tech/KPMG-1C-ai-research-intelligence-agent-for-business-insight-translation/Challenge-Project-Overview.md

 ## 📊 Dataset

-**Name and Source:** Publicly available AI research data from [arXiv](https://arxiv.org/)
-**Format:** Categorical and Text, primarily in PDF format
+**Name and Source:** Publicly available AI research data from arXiv **Format:** Categorical and Text, primarily in PDF format
 **Size:** under 1gb
 **Location:** [Link to dataset or instructions for accessing it]

 ### Key Details
-- Publicly available AI research data (e.g., arXiv papers and metadata) from https://arxiv.org/.
+- Publicly available AI research data (e.g., arXiv papers and metadata).
 The data is Categorical and Text, primarily in PDF format.
 Partial documentation exists, and it will require some cleaning/preprocessing.
 - [Any known limitations or preprocessing needed]
 - [Link to data dictionary or documentation, if available]